RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

 Ubuntu 20.04
 ^^^^^^^^^^^^^^

-Download and install the repo installer package.
+Download and install the installer.

 ::